-Guide to the NFL owners meetings agenda: Anthem, replay, more
+Guide to the NFL owners meetings agenda: anthem, replay, more

 Did you know that the NFL holds a spring owners meeting every year?
 They're typically snoozefests of committee reports and rubber-stamp policy approvals, drawing little public attention and almost no media coverage.

 This week, however, owners will gather in Atlanta to tackle a series of significant developments.
 All eyes will focus on a hotel meeting room in the city's Buckhead district.
-Agenda items include the future of the kickoff, expanded replay, a record-setting franchise sale and deep social justice divisions.
+Agenda items include the future of the kickoff, a record-setting franchise sale and deep social justice divisions.

 Let's take a closer look at each and whether there will be resolution.